punnavenu/Tensorflowjs/README.md

 # Tensorflowjs
 projects using Tensorflowjs

-The main concept behind TensorFlow.js is easy ML anywhere, Nowadays or computers have become powerful and our browsers too we can run ML algorithms, Train, import Models, update the model easily using Tensorflow.js
+The main concept behind TensorFlow.js is easy ML anywhere, Nowadays our computers have become powerful as well as our browsers too we can run ML algorithms, Train, import Models, update the model easily using Tensorflow.js

 this is a Classification project on IrisDataset which i performed on Tensorflow.js